 Cursillistas love to make banners.
 They are a celebration of the memorable times experienced at a Cursillo weekend.
 The first ten below show how they are also used as a supportive greeting from other dioceses.
 Just hold your cursor over each thumbnail.
-To read longer descriptions you need to left-click on the thumbnail, hold your finger down and drag the cursor to the enlargement.
+To read longer descriptions you need to right-click on the thumbnail, ignore the menu displayed then left click on the enlarged image.
 You will then be able to scroll to see all of the description.
-Important- Make sure your screen is maximised.

 A gift from Armidale.